 Park here, at the side of the road and walk back to the bridge, where a short path brings you out at a series of magical rock pools and little waterfalls.
 Shhhhh!
 This hidden gem is our secret!
 Kick off your shoes and socks, cool your feet, close your eyes and listen to the gentle trickle of the waterfall into the pool.
 Nearby, there is also the possibility of walking to the Col de Formentère, the Tour de Batère or along the old mine railway ending in an eerie, deserted complex of mine buildings – but that is for another day, a fascinating day out in its own right.

-Back on the road, turn right and continue downwards, until a fork in the road indicates left for Céret, and straight on for Amélie.
+Continue down through the village of Taulis, turn right and continue downwards, until a fork in the road indicates left for Céret, and straight on for Amélie.

 In autumn, the colours in these wooded valleys, rich with sweet chestnut trees, beech, fir, and micocouliers are particularly beautiful.